Relief Worker

 TO APPLY:

-Please forward a resume and a cover letter (in Word or as a PDF document) with pertinent information about your qualifications to:
+Please forward an updated resume and a cover letter (in Word or as a PDF document) with pertinent information about your qualifications to:

 careers@phoenixyouth.ca with the subject line “Relief Worker”